djeada/General-Purpose-Perceptron/README.md

 - Keep your commits clean and understandable.
 - Stay respectful and open to feedback during the review process.

-For more detailed information, see the [CONTRIBUTING](CONTRIBUTING.md) file in the repository.

 We're excited to see what you bring to NeuraCommand!

 ## License